contagon/handbook/handbook/38-church-policies-and-guidelines.md

 In countries that do not have a help line, a bishop who learns of abuse should contact his stake president.
 He will seek guidance from the area legal counsel at the area office.

-For information about professional counseling in cases of abuse, see [38.6.2.2](38-church-policies-and-guidelines.md#38622-counseling-in-cases-of-abuse).

 #### 38.6.2.2 Counseling in Cases of Abuse

 Stake presidents and bishops make every effort to counsel those who have been involved in abuse.
 Victims of abuse often suffer serious trauma and feelings of guilt.
 These victims are not guilty of sin.
 Leaders should be sensitive to them and give caring counsel and support to help them overcome the destructive effects of abuse.
 Leaders also give assurances of God’s love.